borg286/sevtech/README.md

 * Applied Energistics Storage Bus can also be attached to a drawer controller.
 Set the priority high to automatically store items in the assigned drawers connected to the drawer controller.
 This is a great way have your favourite items like ingots on display and be connected to your ME network.

-* Before going to the moon bring either a Dimensional Gateway or the ender utilities portal setup.
+* Before going to the moon bring either a Celestial Gateway or the ender utilities portal setup.
 The age advancement freezes your game for a little bit and can cause you to crash before the game unfreezes.
 If you get stuck, you can use the command /gchouston to return to the world spawn point on Earth.

 * To get rocket fuel (just called fuel) you need to make an Oxygen collector and pipe the oxygen into an IE refinery with Kerosene.